Grateful for the opportunity to have worked in a small way with some of the best Chefs and the greatest fish lovers in Toronto.

 Have happily moved on and accepted a job assisting an Urban Forester.
 I held the ropes for the first time the other day.
 It’s a lot of responsibility, but it’s also within my scope.
 I’m happy with this change.
 So many completely different experiences.
 Who knows what it will all add up to.

 In five years, I’d like to be well on my way to becoming a great Therapist.
 Walking, Writing, Listening, Hypno, Horticultural, Touch, I don’t know what kind.

 Still offering to be a connection to anyone looking for a little Food Bank experience or info.

 Why?
-This time last year I was at the lowest point of my life.
+This time a year and a half ago I was at the lowest point of my life.
 I was new to a big city, having left my job and friends to help raise my kids closer to their Dad, with no confidence in myself, no prospects and at the end of a sudden worrying and increasingly seemingly impossible-to-cease dangerous secret spike in my alcohol intake whenever my kids weren’t staying with me.